mcfdn/mcfdn.github.io/_posts/2016-08-01-customising-api-responses-in-laravel-5.md

         }
     }

-Here we wait for the remaining middleware to finish executing before we alter the response to our own specifications.
+Here we wait for the remaining middleware to finish executing before we alter the response to our own specification.

-Don't forget, you'll need to register your middleware in your HTTP kernel:
+We'll need to register our middleware in the HTTP kernel:

 <strong class="code-title">/app/Http/Kernel.php</strong>